-Air Products has commissioned its new Doe Canyon helium production facility in Colorado.
+In August 2015, Air Products commissioned a one-of-a-kind helium production facility in Doe Canyon, Colorado, and just six months later celebrated a milestone by filling its 100th helium ISO container.
 The Doe Canyon helium plant is the only one in the world extracting helium from a gas stream composed primarily of carbon dioxide (CO2).
-The helium from Doe Canyon will further diversify Air Products’ supply chain to ensure a reliable and stable supply for its customers.
+The helium from Doe Canyon strengthens and diversifies Air Products’ supply chain to ensure a reliable and stable supply for its customers around the world.

 Most of the helium produced worldwide is a by-product of natural gas (methane) processing.
 Not all natural gas fields contain helium; in fact very few gas fields have high enough helium concentrations to make it economical for extraction.
 Combine that with the fact that the existing United States Bureau of Land Management (BLM) helium reserve is a finite supply, and it becomes quite clear that it is essential to always be looking for novel ways to produce more helium.

-How will helium at the Doe Canyon facility be produced?
+How is helium produced at the Doe Canyon facility?

-The helium at Doe Canyon will be extracted from a naturally occurring underground CO2 gas source.
-The Air Products facility will use a new technology process to produce pure helium from the CO2 stream that contains recoverable amounts of helium.
-The purified helium will be liquefied on-site for subsequent delivery to Air Products’ customers.
+The helium at Doe Canyon is extracted from a naturally occurring underground CO2 gas source.
+The Air Products facility uses a new technology process to produce pure helium from the CO2 stream that contains recoverable amounts of helium.
+The purified helium is liquefied on-site for subsequent delivery to Air Products’ customers.

-The plant is expected to produce up to 230 million standard cubic feet per year, replacing more than 15% of the current BLM reserve helium supply as that system declines.
+The Doe Canyon plant is capable of producing up to 230 million standard cubic feet per year.
+The helium produced at this facility helps replace the BLM reserve helium supply that is currently in decline.